hpgbproductions/cloudgen/CloudSettingsGuide/README.md

 Name | Input "t" | Description
 :--- | :--- | :---
 CloudTypeMap | Cloud Type Perlin Noise | Defines a simulated weather intensity.
-Usually, 0 means no clouds, 0.5 means overcast with some head clouds, and 1 generates the most head clouds.
 BaseHeightMap | CloudTypeMap | Scales the maximum height of the base clouds.
 BaseSinkFactorMap | CloudTypeMap | Lowers the base clouds by a coefficient of the base scale.
 If the cloud pattern is lower than this value at any given point, base clouds will be below the start altitude and will not appear.
 Increase this value if straight vertical edges are appearing on head clouds.
 HeadHeightMap | CloudTypeMap | Scales the height of the divider from the start altitude.